James J. Walsh (New York politician)

-James Joseph Walsh (May 22, 1858 – May 8, 1909) was an attorney and politician from New York City.
-A Democrat, he served as a U.S. Representative from New York from 1895 to 1896.
+James Joseph Walsh (May 22, 1858 – May 8, 1909) was an American attorney and politician from New York City.
+A Democrat, he served as a member of the United States House of Representatives from New York's 8th congressional district from 1895 to 1896.

 Biography

 James J. Walsh was born in New York City on May 22, 1858.
 He attended the public schools and St. James' Parochial School.
-Walsh graduated from Manhattan College with an LL.B. degree in 1877 and an M.A. degree in 1878.
-He attended Columbia Law School and studied law at the firm of Robinson, Scribner and Monihouse.
+Walsh graduated from Manhattan College with a Bachelor of Laws degree in 1877 and a Master of Arts degree in 1878.
+He attended Columbia Law School and read law at the firm of Robinson, Scribner and Monihouse.
 Walsh was admitted to the bar in 1880 and commenced practice in New York City as the partner of Frank T. Fitzgerald.

 Active in politics as a member of the Tammany Hall Democratic organization, Walsh served as an assistant district attorney and Democratic district leader, and was an inspector of New York City's common schools from 1889 to 1894.
 In 1894, he was a candidate for the United States House of Representatives.
-He presented credentials as a Member-elect to the Fifty-fourth Congress and served from March 4, 1895 until June 2, 1896.
+He presented credentials as a member-elect to the 54th United States Congress and served from March 4, 1895 until June 2, 1896.
 He was succeeded by his Republican opponent, John M. Mitchell, who successfully contested the election.

 After leaving Congress, Walsh resumed practicing law in New York City.
 He was appointed a city magistrate in 1905 and served until his death.

 Walsh died in New York City on May 8, 1909.
-He was interred at Calvary Cemetery, Woodside, New York.
+He was interred at Calvary Cemetery in Woodside, New York.

 Family

-Walsh was the son of William Walsh and Mary Agnes (Martin) Walsh.
+Walsh was the son of William Walsh and Mary Agnes (née Martin) Walsh.
 William Walsh was a New York City politician and public official who served as county clerk.

 In 1881, Walsh married Mary Ellen Lavin (1858–1943).
 They were the parents of six children, four of whom lived to adulthood.
 Actress Blanche Walsh was Walsh's first cousin; her father Thomas was the brother of Walsh's father.